Understanding Eating Disorders

 Due to the chronic and progressive nature of Eating Disorders, it is best to seek treatment as early as possible.
 There is a high suicide risk associated with the disorder.
 Seeking care right away is a priority that can result in a complete recovery and save a person’s life.
 By opting for treatment during the early stages of an Eating Disorder, complications can be reversed or improved.

 If an individual decides to reach out for help after time has passed, treatment is still possible.
-Treatment can vary based on location, type of disorder, and the unique needs of patients.
+Treatment can vary based on location, type of disorder, and the specific situation of the patient.

 Common types of methods used for eating disorder treatment include: